-The following two plots show Jupiter's maximum elevation for northern hemisphere (Figure 1.3) and southern hemisphere (Figure 1.4) observing sites for the coming years.
-When Jupiter is at maximum northern declination in 2013 it will appear lowest for southern hemisphere observers.
+The following two plots show Jupiter's maximum elevation for northern hemisphere (Figure 1.3) and southern hemisphere (Figure 1.4) observing sites through 2050.
+When Jupiter is at maximum northern declination in 2025, it will appear lowest for southern hemisphere observers.
 Six years later the situation is reversed with Jupiter's maximum southern declination favoring southern hemisphere observers.

-Figure 1.3.
-In 2013 an observer at 30° N will see Jupiter's elevation peak at 83° , while Jupiter will only reach 63° for an observer at 50° N. Each year is labeled at the January location.
+Figure 1.3 - Jupiter's transit elevation angle for northern latitude observers.
+In 2025, an observer at 30°N will see Jupiter's transit elevation peak at 83°, while Jupiter will only reach 63° for an observer at 50°N. Each year label marks January 1 of that year.

-Figure 1.4.
+Figure 1.4 - Jupiter's transit elevation angle for southern latitude observers.
 These curves show the maximum elevation angle for Jupiter for southern hemisphere observers at three different latitudes.

-When installing the Jove antenna it is important to understand where Jupiter (and the Sun) will reside in the sky.
+When installing the Jove antenna, it is important to understand where Jupiter (and the Sun) will reside in the sky.
 You will configure the antenna differently depending on your latitude and the maximum elevation angle of Jupiter (or the Sun) during the planned observing campaign.
 For the case of Jupiter, the antenna configuration will only change every few years.
 To control where the antenna beam is steered you can (1) insert a phasing (delay) cable, and/or (2) change the height of the Jove antenna above ground.